Here are the 3 Top Wine Apps for Tasting Notes in 2021.

 - option for you to link your other paid subscriptions to the app

-Best (and only app) for Keeping Track of the Bottles in Your Wine Cellar!
+Best (and only free app) for Keeping Track of the Bottles in Your Wine Cellar!

 Best app for viewing your stored wines (it creates a restaurant wine list from your wines)